 Why farmed animals?

-Humans are capable of such compassion and kindness, we all know of heroic stories men of and women risking their lives to save a drowning dog or stopping traffic to help a family of ducks cross.
+Humans are capable of such compassion and kindness.
+We all know heroic stories of men and women risking their lives to save a drowning dog or stopping traffic to help a family of ducks cross.
 When we see a creature in need, we can’t help but help.
-The problem is those we can’t see.
+The problem is those animals that are hidden from us.

-In Australia alone there are around 500 million animals used in the production of foods and fibres.
-These farmed animals, many of living on factory farms, only see sunshine, smell fresh air or take more than a few steps on one day of their lives – their last, when they are taken for slaughter.
+In Australia alone, around 500 million animals are used in the production of foods and fibres.
+These farmed animals, many living on factory farms, only see sunshine, smell fresh air or take more than a few steps on one day of their lives – their last, when they are taken for slaughter.

-Chickens and pigs are often crowded into concrete pens or metal cages, unable to act out many natural behaviours, like foraging and stretching their limbs.
-While dairy cows are in a constant pregnancy cycle and their calves are often killed at only a few days old.
+Chickens and pigs often live lives crowded into concrete pens or metal cages, unable to act out many natural behaviours, like foraging and stretching their limbs.
+Dairy cows are in a constant pregnancy cycle and their calves are often killed at only a few days old.

 As well as giving rescued animals hope and lives worth living, our humane education and outreach programs are helping raise awareness of these usually hidden animals.
-Simultaneously, where there is heightened awareness there is greater compassion.
+Where there is heightened awareness, there is greater compassion.
 More and more people are coming to us with stories of personal journeys, to offer support and make kinder choices.
 People are driving real change in what we’re seeing in supermarkets, the media and, increasingly, legislation.

 What’s the greatest lesson Pam has learnt?